 Your back has a natural arch.
 By allowing your back to be slightly naturally off the bench, your shoulders wrap around the bench and this increases stability and lets your chest muscles stretch farther and get bigger gains.
 The worst part about it is that you'll keep up the bad behavior, since that’s how you’ve been doing it from the beginning, and continuously strain your shoulder.

 Using the Thumbless Grip – a.k.a the “Suicide Grip”

 “Who cares how you grip the bar?
 Just use whatever grip feels the most comfortable.”

 Well, you should care, and you should care A LOT.
 Say you’re on the bench doing the bench press.
-I f you lose your grip — this does happen to people, yes — the bar can land right on your throat.
+If you lose your grip — this does happen to people, yes — the bar can land right on your throat.
 If you are a lucky guy, you drop the bar on your chest, but that's not so great either.

-People say that the benefits of using a thumbless grip while doing the bench press is that it doesn’t place as much stain on the shoulder tendons and that it allows you to press more with your triceps.
+People say that the benefits of using a thumbless grip while doing the bench press are that it doesn’t place as much strain on the shoulder tendons and that it allows you to press more with your triceps.
 Maybe this is the case for some people and if you are amongst them, then please perform the thumbless grip using the power rack or the smith machine with the safety pins set at chest height.
 This way if something goes wrong and the bar starts to roll, at least then the rack will absorb the impact and not your rib cage.

 You ignore pain

 When it comes to muscle soreness, there is pain that is tolerable and that you can work through, and then there is pain that you need to sit up and listen to.
 Not recognizing the differences between the two is extremely problematic because there are some injuries that, if continually aggravated, could require an extended recovery time.

 Here are the 5 body pains you never should ignore, thinking you can power through: